Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/infinite-scrolling-and-react-infinite-query-tutorial.md

 And that's it.
 If we now scroll and hit the bottom of the page, it will fire the next page query.

-Making it automatically fetch new pages until there are no more to load.
+This makes it automatically fetch new pages until there are no more to load.

 > Note: This will be a perfect element to convert to a [custom hook](https://daily-dev-tips.com/posts/react-basics-creating-a-custom-media-query-hook/) 💡